What treatments are available?

 CBT is a talking treatment based on changing the way we view things, such as trying to change negative ways of thinking into more positive ones.
 If you have been through a traumatic experience, you may expect that you will go on experiencing the negative feelings associated with it.
 You may also expect that certain triggers will always bring up old unwanted feelings.

-Trauma-focused CBT helps you to recognise these expectations, and try to find a more useful way of reacting and behaving.
-It may help you to restart activities you have been avoiding, for example travelling on public transport, and can help you to cope with other symptoms.
-Therapists delivering this treatment need to have special training to practise (see Mind’s booklet Making sense of talking treatments for more information about CBT).
+Trauma-focused CBT helps you to recognise these expectations and try to find a more useful way of reacting and behaving.
+It may help you to restart activities that you have been avoiding, for example travelling on public transport, and can help you to cope with other symptoms.
+Therapists delivering this treatment need to have special training to practise.

 Eye movement desensitisation and reprocessing (EMDR)